Saturday, September 3, 2011

 -- and quickly hopped aboard.

-The Appledore can carry up to 49 passengers on private charters and 20 passengers on overnight trips.
+The Appledore can carry up to 49 passengers on private trips and up to 20 passengers on overnight voyages.

 She has a broad deck that you can stroll without having to duck the rigging.